rlevine/droplet_video_analyzer/README.md

                         droplet detection threshold; default=62
 ```

-The anaysis process converts each video frame to grayscale, and then thresholds
+The analysis process converts each video frame to grayscale, and then thresholds
 each image, ignoring each pixel that isn't brighter than the supplied threshold.
 This allows us to ignore background light scatter and other light artifacts that
 might not be droplets.